Blueprint Travelers

 The room where the wine is produced in Bodega Piedra Negra

 Bodega La Azul – This bodega is a boutique winery known for its organic farming practices, making sure to protect the environment while producing delicious wine.
-We came here for lunch and thoroughly enjoyed the food, wine, and ambiance.
-The lunch consisted of a 5-course menu with 3 appetizers, a main, and a dessert, all paired with wines from the bodega.
-It is more casual than some of the other bodegas so if you are looking for a more local and laid-back experience, this is the place for you!
+It is a local favorite for its delicious lunch and fun environment.
+The experience feels like an elevated backyard family gathering and may even have live music during your visit.
+The lunch typically consists of a 5-course menu with 3 appetizers, a main, and a dessert, all paired with wines from the bodega.
+It is more casual than some of the other bodegas and celebrates an elevated version of local Argentine cuisine.
+If you are looking for a more local and laid-back experience, this is the place for you!
+We recommend this as one of the best Mendoza wineries for lunch and it is the great way to conclude your visit to Valle de Uco.

 The main dish of Bodega La Azul with wine pairings

-Bodega Zuccardi – We did not have the opportunity to visit this bodega but it was highly recommended to us.
-While it is younger than some of the others on this list, it is often considered one of the fanciest wineries in the region.
+Bodega Zuccardi – While it is younger than some of the other bodegas on this list, it is often considered one of the fanciest wineries in the region.
 Its restaurant, Piedra Infinita Cocina, does not have a Michelin star but is listed on the Michelin website as one to consider.

 Share This Article